The tax year is the same as the calendar year, or 1 January through 31 December.

 A summary of individual tax obligations is as follows:

-Late payment of tax incurs interest penalties at 2% per month, with a maximum of 48%.
+Late payment of tax incurs interest penalties with a rate resulting from the application of the MoF Interest Rate (MIR) plus a surcharge.
 Part of a month (e.g. a single day) is considered a full month.
 Late filing of annual tax return incurs an administrative penalty of IDR 100,000.

 Tax assessment and audit process

 Indonesia uses a self-assessment system under which taxpayers are trusted to calculate, pay, and report their own taxes in accordance with prevailing tax laws and regulations.
 However, the DGT may issue tax assessment letters to a particular taxpayer if it finds that, based on a tax audit or on other information, the taxpayer has not fully paid all tax liabilities.
 A tax assessment letter may also be issued by the DGT to a taxpayer who ignores a warning letter to file a tax return within a specified period.
-A tax refund request will always trigger a tax audit.
+Most tax refund requests will trigger a tax audit, except for taxpayers eligible for early tax refunds.
 Due to the requirement for the DGT to decide on a refund request within 12 months, a tax audit will typically begin within a few weeks to several months from the refund request date.

 Statute of limitations

-Under the current Tax Administration Law, the DGT can issue an underpaid tax assessment letter for years 2008 onwards within five years after the incurrence of a tax liability, the end of a tax period (month), or the end of (part of) a tax year.
+Under the current Tax Administration Law, the DGT can issue an underpaid tax assessment letter within five years after the incurrence of a tax liability, the end of a tax period (month), or the end of (part of) a tax year.